MacKnusper/Startup/README.md

 # Startup
------*My first Python Script for starting a new Project + Open an old script*-----
+-----*My first Python Script for nuke for starting a new Project + Open an old script*-----

 Copy the line of code in the init.py to your own init.py in your ".nuke" folder.